kieran-walker-0/HIBPpy/README.md

  - Completely native, no third-party libraries required.
  - Generates a time-stamped report of all domains, breach dates and types of data compromised.
  - Automatic hashing for the PwnedPasswords API (hashlib)
- - Handles multiple inputs (from a text file, with one input string per line)

 ## API Documentation
 [HaveIBeenPwned API Docs]